leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - When I meet somebody, I assume "there's daggers behind smiles".
 Someone smiles and I assume there's an alternative motive.
 Partially due to how I grew up in Coney Island

 - When I look for entrepreneurs I look for a common trait, that chip on their shoulder
-  - Chips on shoulders put chips in pockets
+  - **Chips on shoulders put chips in pockets**
   - Could be that they are a minority, grew up in broken family, or something else
   - There's something they have to prove, an inextinguishable flame that compels them forward regardless of the money or fame they get
   - Often in the face of some adversity they suffered where everyone else was over there and they were ok being the lone person

+*LL - Josh might be biased here due to his own tough upbringing.
+Having something to drive you when all else fails definitely helps with motivation, such as Lincoln, Rowling, or Jim Carrey.
+There are also plenty of successful people that had an easier start, such as Gates, Bezos, or Zuckerberg.*

 **Search for meaning**